 George Washington had no middle name.
 He was born on February 22, 1732, in Westmoreland County, Virginia.
 Little is known about George’s childhood, leading to the many of the stories we remember today.
-He was educated at home until the age of fifteen, when he began working as a surveyor.
+He was educated at home until the age of 15, when he began working as a surveyor.
 At the age of 20, with his father and brother dead, George became owner of Mount Vernon, one of Virginia’s most prominent estates.
 Over his life, he greatly expanded the holdings.
 He also inherited slaves.
 His views on slavery evolved throughout his life, eventually coming to believe that they should all be freed.

-Following his brother’s death, George was appointed to Major in the Virginia militia.
+Following his brother’s death, George was appointed to the rank of Major in the Virginia militia.
 His natural leadership was quickly noticed.
 George was involved in the start of the French and Indian War, as he was a part of the troops that attacked the French at Fort Duquesne.
 Although he was captured, he was soon released and joined the British with an honorary rank of colonel.
 In 1755, at the age of 23, he was made commander of all Virginia troops.
 In 1758, after victoriously capturing Fort Duquesne from the French with the help of the British, George retired, frustrated with the poorly trained recruits and slow decisions.
 One month later, he married his wife, Martha Dandridge Custis, who was a widow with two children.
 George was thrilled with the children and treated them with extreme affection.

 George opposed the Stamp Act of 1765, and was irritated at the British Proclamation Act of 1763, which prohibited settling beyond the Alleghenies.
 But it was not until the Townshend Acts in 1767, that George began to take an active role in the resistance.
 Initially, George opposed the colonies declaring independence, however, his views on the subject began to change as England began violating what he thought were basic rights.